Our Policies and Approach

 -

-*1The SBTi is a partnership between CDP, the United Nations Global Compact, World Resources Institute (WRI) and the World Wildlife Fund for Nature (WWF).
+*1The SBTi is an international initiative jointly established by the United Nations Global Compact (UNGC), CDP (a coalition of institutional investors that promotes disclosure of information on climate change measures), World Resources Institute (WRI), and World Wide Fund for Nature (WWF).
 It drives ambitious climate action in the private sector by enabling companies to set science-based emissions reduction targets.

 -